-Drawing4Health has come about quite simply from my own wish to find somewhere locally where I can spend time drawing in the company of other people, without a focus on the results, or any pressure to improve or make great art.
-Just enjoying the feeling of wellbeing and community that the process brings.
+The Doodle Inn idea came about quite simply from my own wish to find somewhere locally where I could spend time drawing in the company of other people, without a focus on the results, or any pressure to improve or make great art.
+Somewhere to just enjoy the feeling of wellbeing and community that the process brings.

 Our online group is made up of people from all around the globe – literally.
 It includes people from Australia, the US, Europe and the UK.
 Even though most of us have never met ‘in real life’, over the last couple of years or so we’ve become close friends.
 We share life’s highs and lows as well as our creative endeavours, and offer each other support and encouragement by the bucket load!
 We all say what a hugely beneficial effect the group has had on our lives, and how we wish we were all nearer…